 - Handle Social networking and Contact

-- Look after and manage health of their own and family members
+- Look after and manage the health of their own and family members

-- Accomplish finances to fulfill the home and family expenses
+- Accomplish finances to fulfil the home and family expenses

 - Regular Food and homely Shopping

 - Communicate to Healthcare agent and hospitals

 - Personal care – Bathing/Dressing for an elderly person

 - Assist in Activities of daily living (ADLs)

 - Assisting with incontinence supplies or equipment

 - Applying bandages, ointment, treating pressure sores, or post-surgical wounds

 - Help with transferring from one place to another